khanasif1/Alexa-Nebula-Switch/AlexaSkillAPIEndpoint.md

 </li>
 </ul>
 </li>
-	<li><strong>getnebulaswitchstatus: </strong>This endpoint is used by the IoT device to get the updated status of the switch from DB.
-Details around IoT will be available in <del>Part 3 of the blog series</del></li>
+	<li><strong>getnebulaswitchstatus: </strong>This endpoint is used by the IoT device to get the updated status of the switch from DB.</li>
 </ul>